Nemesis9450/Speech-Emotion-Recognition/README.md

 ## Comparing Traditional Machine Learning models.

-Wehavemadeacomparison of various machine learning models for classification tasks.
+We have made a comparison of various machine learning models for classification tasks.
 The models we have included in our analysis are RandomForestClassifier, SVC (Support Vector Classifier), GradientBoostingClassifier, KNeighborsClas sifier, MLPClassifier (Multi-Layer Perceptron), BaggingClassifier, AdaBoost